victor-smirnov/jenny-old/README.md

 Jenny is an experimental [opinionated](https://github.com/victor-smirnov/digital-philosophy) imperative statically typed programming language and metaprogramming [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) on top of and for C++ and [Memoria](https://bitbucket.org/vsmirnov/memoria/wiki/Home).
 Currently, this project is meant to be mostly a showcase for Memoria framework.

 ## Rationale
 C++ has some painful points which are very hard to fix given the necessity to maintain compatibility with existing codebase.
 Jenny is a new language with the spirit of C++ (low level, zero-cost abstractions) but without its ancient legacy from 1980ths.
 Simple things should be simple.
 But complex things should be simple too and only [advanced metaprogramming](https://en.wikipedia.org/wiki/Metaclass) will save us from a curse of descriptional complexity.
 What we definitely don't need is a new language competing with C++ that is not compatible with its existing codebase.
 Jenny will be able to use most of existing C++ libraries with minimal efforts.
-And some Jenny programs can be exported as C++ projects to be used with C++ applications.
+And some Jenny programs can be exported as C++ projects to be used with C++ applications at the source level, including template metaprogramming.
 So folks currently heavily investing in C++ should continue doing this.
 Jenny objects are C++ objects and vice versa, no bridging is necessary.

 ## Core Features